Eagle-Creative/ROS2-Jazzy-Mirobot-Interface/README.md

 ## Usage

-### Launching the Robot Description
+### Launching the Mirobot Interface

-To launch the robot description and visualization in RViz, run:
+To launch the Mirobot Interface and visualization in RViz, run:
 ```bash
 ros2 launch mirobot_interfaces mirobot_interfaces.launch.py
 ```